Bus Assignment

 Description

-The Bus Assignment block assigns input signal values to selected bus elements.
+The Bus Assignment block assigns the values of the input signals to the selected bus elements.
 Use the Bus Assignment block to change the values without removing the bus elements and reassemble the bus with the desired elements.
 The Bus Assignment block makes it easy to update the bus to reflect processing that occurs in a separate component, such as a subsystem or reference model.

 The Bus Assignment block assigns the elements connected to its input assignment ports (:=) to the specified bus elements connected to its Bus input port.
 In doing so, the block replaces the elements previously assigned to those elements.
 The change does not affect the bus composition and only affects the element values.
 Non-exchangeable signals are not affected by the replacement of other elements.

-The elements to which values are assigned may be non-bus signals or buses, including bus arrays, provided that they are input bus elements.
-The new values must correspond to the attributes of the elements of the original bus.
+The elements to which values are assigned may be scalars, vectors, arrays, or buses, including bus arrays, provided they are elements of the input bus.
+The new values must match the attributes of the input bus elements.

 Ports